-1. Is most of your income from a salary?
+- Is most of your income from a salary earned at an employer?

 If the answer is yes to both of those questions, going the DIY route is fairly simple.
-Your employer will provide you with a W-2 form, which shows the amount of taxes that have already been withheld from your paycheck.
-As for deductions, Uncle Sam already gives you a fairly sizeable refund through the standard deduction.
-Unless you can itemize more than the amounts listed above, you’ll save time skipping the extra paperwork and reducing your risk of being audited.
+Your employer will provide you with a W-2 form, which shows the tax that has already been withheld from your paycheck.

 How To File Your Own Taxes